Articles

 Equities:

-We see 2013 as being a positive year, with gains in most regions including the USA, Europe, Japan, Asia – and Emerging Markets generally.
-In realistic terms, we anticipate that there will be continued volatility in share market values around the globe (particularly during the second and third quarters), but at much less extremes than have been experienced in recent years.
-As is often the case with share markets, the run up can over-shoot and there will be corrections: three particular times we anticipate these to occur early in the second quarter; during May; and possibly late in the third quarter (or early in the fourth quarter).
+We see 2013 as being a positive year, with gains in most regions including the USA, Europe, Japan, and Asia.
+A similar trajectory is expected for Emerging Markets generally.
+Volatility in global share market values (particularly during the second and third quarters) should not be unexpected.
+We anticipate the volatility to be at much less extremes than have been experienced in recent years.
+As is often the case with share markets, the run up can over-shoot and there may well be corrections.
+Three particular times we anticipate these to occur are:

 Fixed Interest: